What Is Alimony in New Jersey?

 Like alimony, the duty to pay separate maintenance arises from the existence of a marital relationship between the parties.
 As a result, the obligation to pay spousal support does not necessarily come about as a result of getting a divorce.
 The idea of separate maintenance can be seen as “spousal support for separated spouses who remained married.”

 Historically, courts established legal rules holding a husband liable to financially support his wife in situations where the two agreed to live apart.
 Following this concept, the New Jersey legislature passed laws to secure a wife’s right to spousal support.

-Separate maintenance allows a spouse to obtain spousal support payments in cases where they don’t want to file for divorce yet, or otherwise cannot qualify for a divorce.
+In New Jersey, a separate maintenance decree allows a spouse to obtain spousal support payments in cases where they don’t want to file for divorce yet, or otherwise cannot qualify for a divorce.